 We will make the typed version of the interview anonymous by removing your name and replacing it with a code and also by removing and replacing any other features that might be identifiable.
-Extracts Footer will include relevant identifying information about each document that have been made anonymous in this way might be used with extracts from interviews with other people in reports, presentations and journal articles to highlight key points from the analysis.
+Extracts that have been made anonymous in this way might be used with extracts from interviews with other people in reports, presentations and journal articles to highlight key points from the analysis.